 France and Italy—to be passed on to the Irgunists.

-the need for pretty blonde gunrunners, Mathilde received a Ph.D. in genetics at the University of Geneva in 1953.She
+obviated the need for pretty blonde gunrunners, Mathilde received a Ph.D. in genetics at the University of Geneva

-and Danon then moved to Israel, where she became a cancer researcher at the Weizmann Institute.
-After the birth
+in 1953.She and Danon then moved to Israel, where she became a cancer researcher at the Weizmann Institute.
+After

-of a daughter, she and Danon separated.
-While still at Weizmann, however, she met and later married the rich—and
+the birth of a daughter, she and Danon separated.
+While still at Weizmann, however, she met and later married

-20 years her senior—Arthur Krim, a motion picture executive who became finance chairman for the Democratic
+the rich—and 20 years her senior—Arthur Krim, a motion picture executive who became finance chairman

-Democratic candidates—and particularly to the leader of the Democratic Party, Lyndon B. Johnson.
+important to many Democratic candidates—and particularly to the leader of the Democratic Party, Lyndon B.

-guest there.
-The Krims built a house near the LBJ ranch known as Mathilde's house, and Johnson often traveled
+her husband—was a guest there.
+The Krims built a house near the LBJ ranch known as Mathilde's house, and

 Advice and Counsel LBJ Part 2